sdp5/sdp5.github.io-jekyll/source/_posts/2015-12-15-zanata-python-client-v1-dot-4-0.markdown

 $ zanata push --help
 $ zanata push [OPTIONS]
 ```
 * This should push all templates, translations (if flagged) onto server.
-Cool! translation activities for the activated languages can now, be started.
+Cool! translation activities for the enabled languages can now, be started.
 Get translations back to compile lang-packs.
 ```sh
 $ zanata pull --help
 $ zanata pull [OPTIONS]